On the uniform positivity of $F$-signature under reduction modulo $p$: F -signature in equal characteristic zero

 \begin{conjAd}[\textup{cf.~\cite[Question 5.10]{CRST}}] Let $(R, \m)$ be a $d$-dimensional local domain essentially of finite type over $\C$.
 If $\Spec R$ is of klt type, then $s(R)>0$. \end{conjAd}

 We simply say that Conjecture A holds if Conjecture $\textup{A}_d$ holds for all positive integers $d$.

-\begin{prop} If the residue field $R/\m$ is isomorphic to $\C$, then Conjecture $\textup{A}_2$ holds. \end{prop} \begin{proof} First, note that two-dimensional singularities of klt type are $\Q$-Gorenstein.
+\begin{prop} Conjecture $\textup{A}_2$ holds when $R$ has residue field isomorphic to $\C$. \end{prop} \begin{proof} First, note that two-dimensional singularities of klt type are $\Q$-Gorenstein.
 Therefore, taking the index one cover of $\Spec R$, we may assume by \cite[Theorem 3.1]{CRST} that $R$ is Gorenstein, that is, $\Spec R$ is a rational double point.

 Let $x \in X$ be a closed point of a complex algebraic variety $X$ such that $\sO_{X, x} \cong R$.
 Suppose that $(x_A \in X_A)$ is a model of $(x \in X)$ over a finitely generated $\Z$-subalgebra $A$ of $\C$.
 Let $(x_{\overline{\mu}} \in X_{\overline{\mu}})$ be the base change of $(x_{\mu} \in X_{\mu})$ to an algebraic closure $\overline{\kappa(\mu)}$ of the base field $\kappa(\mu)$.
 Then, after enlarging $A$ if necessary, we may assume that $(x_{\overline{\mu}} \in X_{\overline{\mu}})$ is a rational double point of the same type as $\Spec R$ for all closed points $\mu \in \Spec A$.
 Since the $F$-signature of $(x_{\overline{\mu}} \in X_{\overline{\mu}})$ depends only on its $ADE$ type and not on the characteristic of the residue field (if it is greater than 5) by \cite[Example 18]{HL02}, we may further assume, after possibly enlarging $A$ again, that there exists a constant $C>0$ such that $s(\sO_{X_{\overline{\mu}}, x_{\overline{\mu}}})>C$ for all $\mu$.
 By \cite[Theorem 5.6]{Yao06}, this implies that $s(\sO_{X_{\mu}, x_{\mu}})>C$ for all $\mu$, and therefore, $s(R)>C$. \end{proof}